Sishir-Stha/SikaiVerse_Api/README.md

 ### 2025/12/17

--- added enpoint for course tabs page for the students -- added the endpoint for the dashboard for instructors -- make project structure for the course page
+- added enpoint for course tabs page for the students
+- added the endpoint for the dashboard for instructors
+- make project structure for the course page

+### 2025/12/20

+- added the endpoint for instructor course page
+- added the endpoint for the admin dashboard and course page
+- revised the project structure a little bit ( Utility package will contain the common endpoints )